godotengine/godot-docs/tutorials/animation/introduction_2d.rst

 -  Call functions with the powerful Call Function Tracks

-In Godot, you can animate anything available in the Inspector, such as Node transforms, sprites, UI elements, particles, visibility and colour of materials, and so on.
+In Godot, you can animate anything available in the Inspector, such as Node transforms, sprites, UI elements, particles, visibility and color of materials, and so on.
 You can also modify values of script variables and call any function.